-Rabies was detected in one person in Norway in 2019.
-The disease was contracted abroad.
+Rabies was not detected in humans in Norway in 2020.

-Two dogs and five bats from mainland Norway, and three arctic foxes and six Svalbard reindeer (from Svalbard), were tested for rabies at the NVI.
+Two dogs, and five arctic foxes from Svalbard, were tested for rabies at the NVI.
 Rabies was not detected in any of these.
 For further information see the Appendix.

 In rare cases, bat rabies may transmit from bats to other warm-blooded animals, including humans.
 Therefore, care is advised when handling bats, and any bite from a bat should be consulted with a doctor.
 It is not considered necessary to start vaccinating animals in Norway due to the detection of bat rabies in 2015.